marcopaglio/BookingApp/README.md

 After that, place yourself into the project root directory, where the Maven Wrapper files (`mvnw`, `mvnw.cmd`, etc.) are stored, open a Command Prompt, and choose whether to build the BookingApp project with [Maven](#build-with-maven) or [Maven Wrapper](#build-with-maven-wrapper).

-> InfoPoint :information_source:: Maven Wrapper is very useful for users that don’t want to install Maven at all.
+> :information_source: **InfoPoint**: Maven Wrapper is very useful for users that don’t want to install Maven at all.
 For this reason building with Maven Wrapper is recommended.
-> If you prefer using Maven directly, make sure to install Maven yourself, and preferably with the same version used for the BookingApp project, that is 3.8.6, otherwise build might fails.
+If you prefer using Maven directly, make sure to install Maven yourself, and preferably with the same version used for the BookingApp project, that is 3.8.6, otherwise build might fails.

 #### Build with Maven Wrapper